 Is an attorney always needed in a Social Security disability case?
 No, there are some outstanding disability representatives who are not attorneys and are referred to as "non-attorney representatives" (some of these non-attorney reps are former Social Security employees who put their experience to use representing disabled individuals).
 (Read our article on disability attorneys vs. representatives.)

 The rule of thumb for getting an attorney (or non-attorney rep) is usually this.
 If you get denied on your initial claim, you should probably get an attorney, because you can appeal for a hearing in front of a judge, and it will help to have an experienced representative at your side during the hearing.
-Find out more about how legal representation works in Social Security cases, or use our attorney locator to find a local disability attorney.
+Find out more about how legal representation works in Social Security cases, or use our attorney locator tool below to find a local disability attorney.